matutosi/automater/vignettes/split_qpdf.md

 To run () automatically, use split_qpdf.rsc in rsc directory within automater package.

-- Save split_qpdf.rsc (and split_qpdf.command, then chmod split_qpdf.command "755" on Mac) to a directory.
+- Save split_qpdf.rsc to a directory.
-  You can set split_qpdf.rsc (and split_qpdf.command on Mac) by code below.
+  You can set split_qpdf.rsc by code below.

 ```r